Yipara logoYipara

 +

 BCS 7/9 means your dog is overweight.
 At this score: ribs are difficult to feel even with firm pressure; the waist is barely visible or absent from above; the belly may be rounded or slightly pendulous from the side; there are likely fat deposits over the rump and at the base of the tail.
 BCS 7 is the most common overweight category seen in veterinary practice — estimates suggest 50–60% of pet dogs in Western countries are overweight or obese.
 Health consequences of sustained BCS 7: joint pain and arthritis (every extra kg = 4 kg of force on joints), shortened lifespan by 6 months to 2 years, increased anesthesia/surgical risk, higher risk of diabetes (especially in cats), heart and respiratory strain, and higher cancer risk.
 What to do: (1) Measure and record all food given — most owners underestimate portions by 20–30%.
 (2) Reduce daily calories by 10–15% initially.
 (3) Increase daily walks to 30–45 minutes.
 (4) Switch to a weight management or satiety food.
 (5) Minimize treats; use vegetables (carrots, green beans) as low-calorie treats.
-(6) Vet checkup to rule out hypothyroidism (which causes unexplained weight gain).
+(6) Vet checkup to rule out thyroid concerns (which causes unexplained weight gain).
 Recheck BCS monthly.

 How often should I check my dog's body condition score?